Travel Safeguards: How to Stop Your Valuables Going Missing on the Road

 That “freeze instantly” feature matters.
 Even if someone gets the physical card, we can act quickly to protect our funds.
 We also like being able to track spending in real time so we notice anything odd early.

-(We still carry a backup card separately, because a single card is a single point of failure.)
+We still carry a backup card stored separately, because a single card is a single point of failure.
+For bigger trips, we also keep a small emergency cash stash in a hidden spot in our luggage.

 Travel insurance: the backup plan we don’t skip